The Buried Life

 Analysis of Literary Devices Used in The Buried Life

-- Alliteration: It means to use initial consonant sounds in successive words.
-The poet has used several alliterations, such as the sound of /s/ in “soul’s subterranean” or the sound of /w/ in “And what we mean, we say, and what we would, we know.”
+- Alliteration: Examples include the repetition of the /s/ sound in “soul’s subterranean” and the /w/ sound in “And what we mean, we say, and what we would, we know.”

 Analysis of Poetic Devices Used in The Buried Life